opendcs/opendcs/docs/source/start-decoding.rst

    24 02 20 13:48:06,176.448,0.001,0,0,0,0,p

+Decoding Labels and Statements for above Sample Messages.

 +-----------------+-----------------------------+
 | get_date        | F(D,A,8,1),>get_var         |
 +-----------------+-----------------------------+
 | get_var         | 19P,F(S,A,7D',',1)          |
 +-----------------+-----------------------------+

-Example where the date is 6 characters long.
+Sample Messages:  Example where the date is 6 characters long.

 ::